 When putting this material together, we did our best to give you useful and accurate information because we know that people in prison often have trouble getting legal information and we cannot give specific advice to everyone who asks for it.
 The laws change often and can be looked at in different ways.
 We do not always have resources to make changes to this material every time the law changes.
-If you use this pamphlet, it is your responsibility to make sure the law has not changed and still applies to your situation.
-Most of the materials you need should be available in your institution's law library.
+If you use this information, it is your responsibility to make sure the law has not changed and still applies to your situation.
+Most of the materials you need should be available in your prison's law library or on the CDCR Tablet.